Which of the following correctly lists the bones of the upper lim... | Channels for Pearson+

 Multiple Choice

-Which of the following correctly lists the bones of the upper limb in order from proximal to distal based on anatomical position?
+Which of the following correctly lists the bones of the upper limb from proximal to distal?

 A